 So, make an attempt to think about what type of documents do we need moving forward and come up with a written document retention policy that helps you specify this.
 If you need help in any regard, please feel free to call us to discuss it further.
 Otherwise, we thank you for your time.

 Wadler, Perches, Hundl & Kerlick has long experience in helping business clients develop the management policies they need.
-If you’d like to talk about creating a document retention policy for your business, please call our office at 800-929-1725 for an appointment in Wharton, El Campo or Richmond, Texas.
+If you’d like to talk about creating a document retention policy for your business, please call or text our office at 800-929-1725.
+We have five offices in three counties across Southeast Texas.
+Our offices are in Wharton and El Campo in Wharton County, Fulshear and Richmond in Fort Bend County, and Bay City in Matagorda County.